Abdelrahman-Abuhelal/Easy-Shopping/README.md

 # Shopping-Cart

-It is a shop for customers to add products to the their cart and then placing an order of the products elements.
+It is a website for customers to add products to the their cart, then submitting their order.

 Posting Order Request with { product Ids, quantity, customer email and name }
 ![Screenshot (2)](https://user-images.githubusercontent.com/77440941/211189277-f4a3ee11-cb43-4f94-b7ab-46676478bf18.png)